-1 .
-1 I .

-DACH Iberia Nordics UK & Ireland North America Asia Pacific

-Inbound deals 134 72 127 94 329 62

-Domestic deals 138 51 171 198 1,159 39

-Total deals 272 123 298 292 1,488 101
+DACH Iberia Nordics UK & Ireland Asia Pacific North America Inbound deals 134 72 127 94 329 62 Domestic deals 138 51 171 198 1,159 39 Total deals 272 123 298 292 1.488 101

 Looking ahead to the second half of the year, the outlook remains strong.

-Unemployment is at record lows in the US, and most of Europe is also enjoying fairly strong levels of employment.
+Unemployment is at record lows in the US, Europe - including the UK - is also enjoying fairly strong levels of employment.
 Furthermore, central banks are all but promising rate cuts from today's already low interest rates.

 However, we shouldn't take the current calm for granted.
 There are several potential disruptive factors that could have a severe impact on the global economy.
 Trade wars and real wars will always impact the global economy.
 Brexit, though now long anticipated, could still have unpredictable consequences.
-Finally, the climate threat and extreme weather could bring about unforeseen consequences like damaging crops and disrupting supply chains.
+Finally, climate change and the growing frequency of extreme weather could bring about unforeseen consequences, such as damaging crops and disrupting supply chains.

 If something serious were to happen, central banks have warned that today's ultra-low interest rates mean they won't be able to cut interest rates as they did in the last crisis.
-And high levels of public debt would limit their options for stimulus spending.
+And high levels of public debt would limit certain nations' options for stimulus spending.